Smoac/openbis-fork/docs/system-documentation/docker/usage.md

 ## Database

-The **database container** `openbis-database` provides relational database through **PostgreSQL server** to provide persistancy for any data created while running openBIS.
-This includes user and authorization data, various entities and their metadata, as well as index information about all datasets.
+The **database container** `openbis-database` provides a relational database through **PostgreSQL server** to guarantee persistence for any data created while running openBIS.
+This includes user and authorization data, openBIS entities and their metadata, as well as index information about all datasets.
 It is required to have database superuser privileges.

 ```
 $ docker run -d \